|Common Name(s)||Yellow Rattlepod|

 "Erect perennial shrub, c.
 1 m high;..."
 (PlantNet)

-Crotalaria mitchellii has two subspecies, subsp. mitchellii and subsp. laevis, both having similar distributions.
-Whilst both taxa occur on light-textured soils, the subsp. laevis has been known to grow on basaltic soils.
+Crotalaria mitchellii has two subspecies; Crotalaria mitchellii subsp. mitchellii and Crotalaria mitchellii subsp. laevis and both have similar distributions.
+Whilst both taxa occur on light-textured soils, the subsp. laevis has been known to grow on heavier basaltic soils.

 From Newcastle in New South Wales, to Port Douglas in northern Queensland.
 Occurs inland also reaching west to Tambo in Queensland.